robhiddinga/domoticz-fronius-inverter-plugin/README.md

 Domoticz Fronius Inverter plugin
 --------------------------------

-This version of the plugin is running on a Domoticz 3.8799 sinds 2 feb 2018 now.
+This plugin is running on a Domoticz 3.8799 sinds 2 feb 2018.
-As of june 2020 it is still running without issues on Domoticz beta 12119 It's not feature complete, but it's working.
+As of june 2020 it is still running without issues on Domoticz beta 12119.
+It's not feature complete, but it's working.
 As the original author does not maintain it anymore, i will give it a try.

 It creates 2 devices on the Utility page.